 In the Semi-Automated Labelers section, you can access the Velocity Labeler, which is normally used after automated labeling, on a partially labeled take.
-You can use it to correct labeling where the path of a single marker is made up of multiple trajectories that are consecutive in time with a small gap in between where the marker is unlabeled over a portion of its trajectory.
-The Velocity Labeler is useful in cases when a marker has been labeled for some range of time, and then becomes unlabeled, yet going forward or backward in time there are multiple trajectories that do not have a large gap between them and are all the same marker.
+You can use it to correct labeling where the path of a single marker consists of multiple trajectories that are consecutive in time with a small gap in between where the marker is unlabeled over part of its trajectory.
+The Velocity Label option is useful when a marker has been labeled for a range of time, and then becomes unlabeled, yet going forward or backward in time there are multiple trajectories that do not have a large gap between them and are all the same marker.
 It is best suited for cases when unlabeled trajectories are not many frames away from the labeled marker and the velocity of the marker around the end of the labeled marker and the start of the unlabeled trajectory is fairly constant.

 Fix common labeling issues

 The following basic procedures are just a few of the ways in which you can use Shogun Post to clean up data.